neuecc/UniRx/Assets/UniRx/ReadMe.txt

 Why Rx?
 ---
 Ordinary Unity, network operation use WWW and coroutine but coroutine is not good practice for asynchronous operation.
+Let me show some example.
-For example, coroutine can't return result value(because return type should be IEnumerator), it can't handle exception(because yield return can't surrond with try-catch).
-And lack of composability.
-Therefore it cause operation can't separate, we have to write on huge monolithic IEnumerator.
+1. Coroutine can't return result value. (because return type should be IEnumerator)
+2. It also won't handle exception. (because yield return can't surrond with try-catch) These lack of composability cause Operation close-coupled, and we have to write huge monolithic IEnumerator.
 Rx curing asynchronous blues like that.
 Rx is a library to compose asynchronous and event-based programs using observable collections and LINQ-style query operators.

-GameLoop, Sensor(like Kinect, Leap Motion, etc) is all of event.
+GameLoop(every Update, OnCollisionEnter, etc), Sensor(like Kinect, Leap Motion, etc) is all of event.
 Rx considere event as reactive sequence which is possible to compose and perform time-based operations easily by using many LINQ query operators.

 Unity is single thread but UniRx helps multithreading for join, cancel, access GameObject etc.